-- Same-sex survivors are denied restraining orders because the law does not recognize their relationship. - ▲ Law enforcement often fails to intervene in LGBTIQ domestic violence cases. - Lack of access to shelters and emergency aid puts survivors at risk of homelessness or further abuse.
+- Same-sex survivors are denied restraining orders because the law does not recognize their relationship. - Law enforcement often fails to intervene in LGBTIQ domestic violence cases. - Lack of access to shelters and emergency aid puts survivors at risk of homelessness or further abuse. - LGBTIQ children are vulnerable to abuse, with limited prevention and protection efforts.

-- Laws recognizing intimate partner violence in all family structures. - Equal access to shelters, protective orders, and legal aid for all survivors. - Training for police, social workers, and judicial systems to handle LGBTIQ domestic violence cases fairly.
+- Laws recognizing intimate partner violence in all family structures. - Equal access to shelters, protective orders, and legal aid for all survivors. - Training for police, social workers, and judicial systems to handle LGBTIQ domestic violence cases fairly. - Government support for programs that provide emergency shelter, legal assistance, and, where relevant, family reintegration support for LGBTIQ children experiencing family violence. - Visibility and education campaigns normalizing the birth of intersex children as a blessing, not a curse to be discarded.